anshum21/Analysis/README.md

 # Analysis
-# 📊 SQL Portfolio Analysis Project
+# 📊 SQL Financial Analysis Project

 This project simulates a simplified investment portfolio and performs SQL-based financial analysis using historical asset prices.
 It calculates total portfolio value, individual asset allocation, and identifies top-performing tickers on a specific date.